loganjsch/solemate/user_stories.md

   As a user, I want to post the current shoe I'm using and like, so that that the site can better understand my preference.

+Shoe Copmany

+  As a shoe company I want to be able to post my shoe to the site so that people will buy it and make me rich.

+Exceptions